fuzzylogicxx/fuzzylogic/posts/front-end-architecture-for-a-new-website-in-2021.md

 <link href="/css/component_3.css" rel="stylesheet">
 ```

+The same goes for browser-native JavaScript modules.

-This isn’t something I’ve actually tried yet… but it‘s an option!
+This isn’t something I’ve tried yet and it still feels pretty radical… but it‘s an option!

-## I’ll use ES modules and classes
+## I’ll combine ES modules and classes

 It’s great that JavaScript modules are natively supported in modern browsers.
-They allow me to remove dependencies and they perform well.
+They allow me to remove build tools, work with web standards, and they perform well.
 They can also serve as a [mustard cut](https://fuzzylogic.me/posts/browser-support-heuristics/) that allows me to use other syntax and features such as  `async/await`, arrow functions, template literals, the spread operator etc with confidence and without transpilation or polyfilling.

 In the `<head>`: